displague/displague.github.io/README.md

 # displague.github.io
 ## Marques Johansson on Github

-This is a demo of AngularJS listing Github Repos
+This is a demo of AngularJS listing Github Repos.

+I need a real blog.